DominikGuzei/flawless.css/README.md

 This is the markup we could use for a basic two column layout with header and footer.
 We don’t have to put any classes about the layout or design here.
 This is pure semantics, okay?

-Here is the CSS needed to build the complete grid:
+Here’s the CSS needed to build the complete grid:

      #grid {
         .grid();       /* make this element the grid */